wolfofRome/Bubble-Blitz-Unity/README.md

 # Bubble Blitz
-Bubble Blitz is an endless running platformer developed with Unity
+Bubble Blitz is an endless running platformer developed in C # with Unity.